-The console shows the output of your channel during run time.
+The console shows the output of your channel during runtime.
 If the channel crashes, the debugger will display the line number of the error, as well as the contents of variables at the time of the crash.
-If there is a syntax error in the code, it will also be described here.
+Compilation errors (e.g. "Syntax Error") are also displayed here.
 The developer console should be open whenever a channel is side-loaded to catch any possible startup errors.

 In addition to displaying console output, the shell can also be used as an interactive debugger.
 When your application is running, simply press

 ctrl-C to break into the application and enter debug mode.
 You will see a "BrightScript Debugger>" prompt, where you can type commands.